Quadratically Constrained Myopic Adversarial Channels: Myopic list-decoding

 i.e.,

-where $f_{10}(\epsilon,\delta_\cS)\coloneq-\frac{(\delta_\cS+2\sqrt{N\delta_\cS})^2}{4P}+\left(1-\sqrt{\frac{\alpha_s}{P+\sigma^2}(1-\epsilon)}\right)(\delta_\cS+2\sqrt{N\delta_\cS})$.
+where $f_{10}(\varepsilon,\delta_\cS)\coloneq-\frac{(\delta_\cS+2\sqrt{N\delta_\cS})^2}{4P}+\left(1-\sqrt{\frac{\alpha_s}{P+\sigma^2}(1-\varepsilon)}\right)(\delta_\cS+2\sqrt{N\delta_\cS})$.
 That is to say, we have

-From James' perspective, he aims to maximize the above quantity to confuse Bob to the largest extent.
-He will take the jamming strategy corresponding to the optimal solution of the following optimization problem.
-The average worst-case value of $ \bfr $ obtained in this manner is what we call $ \ropt $.
+From James's perspective, he aims to maximize the above quantity to confuse Bob to the largest extent.
+He will take the jamming strategy corresponding to the optimal solution of the following optimization problem\footnote{Although James could possibly choose other strategies, the proof still goes through by taking a union bound over all possible type classes of $ \vbfs $ (corresponding to all possible attack strategies).
+Since there are only polynomially many of them, and none of them can be as bad as the worst-case strategy, the arguments still hold.}.
+The average (over the randomness in $ \vbfz $) worst-case (over $ \alpha_s $) value of $ \bfr $ obtained in this manner is what we call $ \ropt $.

-\begin{remark} Notice that the objective function of the above optimization problem~\ref{eq:opt_myop_ld} is essentially the same as that of the optimization~\ref{eq:opt_conv} in the scale-and-babble converse argument under the map $\alpha\mapsto\sqrt{\frac{\alpha_s}{P+\sigma^2}}$. \end{remark} Solving this optimization problem and combining it with Lemma~\ref{lemma:listfailure_two_types_err} which will be proved in Section~\ref{sec:listfailure_two_types_err}, we get that, if the code operates at a rate
+\begin{remark} Notice that the objective function of the above optimization problem~\eqref{eq:opt_myop_ld} is essentially the same as that of the optimization~\eqref{eq:opt_conv} in the scale-and-babble converse argument under the map $\alpha\mapsto\sqrt{\frac{\alpha_s}{P+\sigma^2}}$. \end{remark} Solving this optimization problem and combining it with Lemma~\ref{lemma:listfailure_two_types_err} which will be proved in Section~\ref{sec:listfailure_two_types_err}, we get that, if the code operates at a rate

-then no matter towards which direction James is going to push the transmitted codeword, a vast majority (an exponentially close to one fraction) of codewords in the strip have small list-size (at most a low-degree polynomial in $n$).
+then no matter towards which direction James is going to push the transmitted codeword, a vast majority (an exponentially close to one fraction) of codewords in the strip have small list-sizes (at most a low-degree polynomial in $n$).

 In conclusion,